-11 INVESTMENT IN ASSOCIATE
+11 ASSET HELD FOR SALE AND INVESTMENT IN ASSOCIATE

-In 2015, the Company invested \$3.3 million in OneMove Technologies Inc. (now Dye & Durham), acquiring 30 per cent of the issued and outstanding voting common shares through its wholly owned subsidiary, ISC Enterprises Inc. During 2016, the Company contributed additional capital representing its pro rata share of equity raises by Dye & Durham, maintaining ISC's 30 per cent ownership interest.
+In 2015, the Company invested \$3.3 million in OneMove Technologies Inc. (now Dye & Durham), acquiring 30 per cent of the issued and outstanding voting common shares through its wholly owned subsidiary, ISC Ent.
+During 2016, the Company contributed additional capital representing its pro rata share of equity raises by Dye & Durham, maintaining ISC's 30 per cent ownership interest.

 On March 27, 2017, the Company contributed additional capital of \$2.4 million representing its pro rata share of an equity raise by Dye & Durham.
-Subsequently, on March 28, 2016, the Company contributed additional capital of \$0.1 million raising its ownership interest to 30.1 per cent.
+Subsequently, on March 28, 2017, the Company contributed additional capital of \$0.1 million raising its ownership interest to 30.1 per cent.

-On March 31, 2017, Dye & Durham announced it had acquired 100 per cent of OnCorp Direct Inc. ("OnCorp"), a leading provider of corporate search and registration services, due diligence, Personal Property Security Agreements, and other registry related services to legal and financial professionals, corporations and financial institutions across Canada.
+On March 31, 2017, Dye & Durham announced it had acquired 100 per cent of OnCorp Direct Inc. ("OnCorp"), a leading provider of corporate and personal property search and registration services, due diligence, and other registry related services to legal and financial professionals, corporations and financial institutions across Canada.